thoughtworks-jumpstart/guides/docs/fundamentals/command-line.md

 There may be times you might be asked to navigate a server to view the logs in order to determine the cause of a bug or you might be asked to complete a manual task that can be automated with a shell script and a cron job.

+You could refer to the repository: [Learn Shell](https://github.com/thoughtworks-jumpstart/learn-shell)

 ## Shell

 A shell is a command line user interface.
 Most Unix-like operating systems use Bash.